jaspershen-lab/jaspershen-lab/content/_index.md

     filters:
       folders:
         - software
-    # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
-    default_button_index: 0
-    # Filter toolbar (optional).
-    # Add or remove as many filters (`filter_button` instances) as you like.
-    # To show all items, set `tag` to "*".
-    # To filter by a specific tag, set `tag` to an existing tag name.
-    # To remove the toolbar, delete the entire `filter_button` block.
-    buttons:
-      - name: All
-        tag: '*'
-      - name: Microbiome
-        tag: Microbiome
-      - name: Mass Spectrometry
-        tag: Mass Spectrometry
-      - name: Wearable
-        tag: Wearable
-      - name: Multi-omics
-        tag: Multi-omics
-      - name: Other
-        tag: Other
   design:
     # Choose how many columns the section has.
 Valid values: '1' or '2'.
     columns: '1'